Big Oil’s bid to woo ESG investors fails to impress

 Asset manager Candriam said it would stick to excluding major oil and gas companies from its socially responsible funds because none was aligned with their preferred scenario for meeting the objectives of the Paris Agreement on climate change.
 The agreement calls for limiting global warming to within 2 degrees Celsius (3.6 Fahrenheit), and aims for a 1.5C limit.

-Meeting that goal requires cutting global emissions by 43 per cent by 2030 and to net-zero by 2050.
+Meeting that goal requires cutting global emissions by 43% by 2030 and to net-zero by 2050.

 “The transition to a low-carbon world does not mean producing the same volume of oil and gas in a more carbon efficient manner.
 It means shifting away from fossil fuels as the main energy source towards low-carbon energy,” Alix Chosson, lead ESG analyst at Candriam, said.